Athlytic/automatic-app-landing-page/_pages/troubleshooting.md

 Athlytic relies on data being saved to Apple Health, so it sounds like your Strava workouts are not being imported into Apple Health.
 You can double check whether the workouts are there or not by going into the Apple Health App (White App Icon with Red Heart), then Browse -> Activity -> Workouts then scroll to the bottom and tap on show all data.
 If the workouts are not listed here, there is no way Athlytic can pull them.
 See here for how to get Strava to sync to Apple Health 👉 <https://support.strava.com/hc/en-us/articles/216917527-Health-App-and-Strava>.

 ### Strava Via Run Gap Heart Rates Not Syncing to Apple Health
-Thanks for reaching out!
 Athlytic relies on data being saved to Apple Health, so it sounds like your Strava Heart Rate data is not being imported into Apple Health.
 If the data isn't being saved into Apple Health then Athlytic has no way to get it to use it.
 See here for how to get Strava to sync to Apple Health 👉 <https://support.strava.com/hc/en-us/articles/216917527-Health-App-and-Strava>.

 You can double check whether your heart rate data is in Apple Health by going to the Apple Health App (white icon with red heart) then tap on Browse then Heart Rate then scroll to the bottom and tap on show all data and see if they are there.
 Again if they aren't present here then there isn't anything for Athlytic to read.
 If there is nothing else that works, anecdotally I have heard (from Garmin Users) that a 3rd party app FitnessSyncer might work to try and get the data sync'd I can't vouch for it though since I only use Apple Watch myself.